keboola/developers-docs/extend/generic-extractor/map.md

 ---
 *To configure your first Generic Extractor, follow our [tutorial](/extend/generic-extractor/tutorial/).*

-Use the following sample configuration to navigate among various configuration options:
+Use the following sample configuration to navigate among various **configuration options**:

 {% highlight json %}
 {